freepn/fpnd/README.rst

 (eg, Gentoo or funtoo) or `.deb` packages, starting with at least Ubuntu xenial or Debian stretch (see the above PPA package repo on Launchpad).

-For the latter, make sure you have the ``add-apt-repository`` command installed and then add the PPA:
+For the latter, make sure you have the ``gpg`` and ``add-apt-repository`` commands installed and then add the PPA:

 ::

-  $ sudo apt-get install software-properties-common
+  $ sudo apt-get install software-properties-common ubuntu-keyring ubuntu-archive-keyring
   $ sudo add-apt-repository -y -s ppa:nerdboy/embedded